gyrogami logo

 Categories: Instruction and information; Jewelry

-Part one of this three-part series deals with the theory behind closing jump rings and the inherent problems that work against you.
+Part one of this three-part series deals with the theory behind closing jump rings and the inherent problems working against you.

 FACT: The biggest causes of poorly closed rings are laziness and junk rings (anything that's not saw-cut).
-Only a fool with cognitive defects would say or think otherwise since the math and science of a properly closed ring are indisputable.
+Only a fool would disagree since the math and science of a properly closed ring are indisputable.

 Beyond figuring out the weave, closing rings is essentially the only thing remaining.
 Everything hinges on this crucial step.
 Each alloy, temper, wire size/shape, and inner diameter jump ring will behave differently.
 By no means is it easy to close a 1/8" ring of 1.3mm hardened stainless wire!